Muzec0318/Muzec0318.github.io/posts/articles/HackSouthXOSCP.md

 Another highlight of the Pay It Forward(PIF) event was the opportunity to network with other participants and professionals in the cybersecurity field.
 I was able to make connections with like-minded individuals and learned about different career paths and opportunities in the field.

 Overall, my experience with HackSouth was invaluable.
 I gained new skills, developed existing ones, and made valuable connections that will help me in my career.
-I am grateful for the opportunity to have participated in this event and highly recommend it to anyone interested in cybersecurity.
+I am grateful for the opportunity to have participated in this Pay It Forward (PIF) event and highly recommend (HackSouth Community)[https://discord.gg/hacksouth] it to anyone interested in cyber-security.

+- My OSCP Journey

+I was awarded a 90-day lab voucher by (HackSouth)[https://discord.gg/hacksouth] , I redeemed the voucher then was ready to start PWK Labs without wasting to much  of time i jump into the labs direct without reading the PDF or videos.